NTT123/pax/README.md

 ## PAX functional programming<a id="functional"></a>

-Let's call a function "PAX function" if its inputs contain PAX modules.
+Let "PAX function" mean functions whose inputs contain PAX modules.

 > It is a good practice to make sure PAX functions have no side effects.
 This adheres to JAX functional programming style.